-Manuscripts published under the standard method of publication will be behind a paywall, requiring readers to pay to view the article, either via their institutional or personal subscription or on a pay-per-view basis.
+Manuscripts published under the standard method of publication will be behind a paywall.
+Readers will be able to access manuscripts through their institutional or personal subscriptions or on a pay-per-view basis.
 Authors will need to complete the standard Licence to Publish form when prompted.
-Government employees from the United States, Canada and the UK are required to complete the license to publish form relevant to them.
+Government employees from the United States, Canada and UK are required to complete the license to publish form relevant to them.